Join us for the seventh annual Bettering Environmental Stewardship & Technology (BEST) Conference!

 |22||Summit Earthworks Inc.|

-Core6 Environmental would like to invite BEST 2018 participants to join us for a mountain bike ride on Whistler’s fabulous trails.
-We’ll ride at noon on Wednesday, May 9th.
+Core6 Environmental would like to invite BEST 2019 participants to join us for a mountain bike ride on Whistler’s fabulous trails.
+We’ll ride at noon on Wednesday, May 8th.
 The ride will begin promptly at 12:00 pm, and the group will meet in front of the Fairmont Chateau Whistler Hotel and ride from there to the trail head.
 You should be comfortable riding for 2 to 3 hours on technical single track trails and have at least an intermediate level of fitness and bike handling skills.
-Post ride rehydration and re-fueling in the Mallard lounge!
-The organizer cannot warrant that the trails we will ride are safe and we bear no responsibility in this regard.
-Please note that mountain biking is inherently dangerous and you may encounter trails with difficult terrain.
-Please use common sense and caution when riding.
-The organizers bear no responsibility in the event of injury or death.
-By participating in this ride “I agree to this disclaimer”.
+The ride will be on Intermediate (blue square) rated trails, where you can expect to encounter trail obstacles such as roots, rocks, and ladder bridges, and a dual suspension mountain bike is recommended.
+Post ride rehydration and refueling will be in the Mallard lounge!
+Please use common sense and caution when riding, and ride within your ability level.
+The organizer bears no responsibility for the condition of trails, or for potential injury or damage to equipment.
+All participants ride at their own risk.
+By participating in this activity, riders agree to this disclaimer.
 For more information, or to sign up, contact Tom Hudson at Core6 at firstname.lastname@example.org.